 Why Homemade Plant Markers

 First, you can choose not to label your plants, but that can lead to confusion, especially when growing plants with different growing conditions.
-Labels will help you keep different varieties and types of plant identifiable so you can provide the right water and fertilizer.
+Labels will help you keep different varieties and types of plants identifiable so you can provide the right water and fertilizer.

-You could just buy those plain white plant labels at the garden center, but diy plant markers have a few benefits.
+You could just buy those plain white plant labels at the garden center, but DIY plant markers have a few benefits.
 You can make your own for less money, depending on the materials, and recycle what you would otherwise throw out.
 Homemade plant markers are fun and let you be creative.
 And creative, attractive plant labels will add an interesting new visual element to your beds.